A note on closed-form spread option valuation under log-normal models: Introduction

-The purpose of this paper is to give an alternative closed form analytical formula for spread options under the log-normal models also.
-Our formula can be seen as a generalization of the formula in Bjerksund and Stensland \cite{bjerksund2014closed}, as their formula can be obtained by plugging in some special parameter values to our closed form formula.
-Numerical tests show that our formula performs better than the closed formula in Bjerksund and Stensland \cite{bjerksund2014closed} for a larger class of parameter values of the model.
-Our formula involves three parameters that can be picked freely depending on the model parameters.
+The purpose of this paper is to give an alternative closed-form analytical formula for spread options under the log-normal models also.
+Our formula can be seen as a generalization of the formula in \cite{bjerksund2014closed}, as their formula can be obtained by plugging in some special parameter values into our closed-form formula.
+Numerical tests show that our formula performs better than the closed formula in \cite{bjerksund2014closed} for a large range of model parameters.

 The paper is organized as follows.
-In section 2 we describe our model and present two propositions, proposition 2.1 and proposition 2.3, that are useful for our discussions in the remaining sections of the paper.
-Especially, our proposition 2.3 gives a numerical procedure which performs faster and more accurate in computing spread option prices than the numerical methods introduced in earlier papers.
-In section 3, we review existing closed-form analytical formulas of spread options.
-Section 4 presents our main result of this paper.
-In this section, we obtain a closed form formula for spread options, see proposition 4.3, and show that the closed-form formula for spread options presented in Bjerksund and Stensland \cite{bjerksund2014closed} is just a special case of our formula.
-Section 5 discusses Greeks that corresponds to our new formula and section 6 presents the numerical performance of our formula.
-Section 7 concludes the paper.
-In Appendix 8, we present the proofs to our results.
+In Section 2 we describe our model.
+In Section 3, we review the \cite{bjerksund2014closed} and \cite{CarmonaandDurrleman2003a} formulas.
+In Section 4, we present two propositions, Proposition \ref{prop1} and Proposition \ref{prop2}, that are useful for our discussions in the remaining sections of the paper.
+Especially, our Proposition \ref{prop2} gives a numerical procedure which performs faster compared to the Monte Carlo methods.
+Section 5 presents the main results of this paper.
+In this section, we obtain a closed-form formula for spread option price (see Proposition \ref{mainmain}) and show that the closed-form formula for spread options presented in \cite{bjerksund2014closed} is just a special case of our formula.
+Section 6 presents numerical results, and the Appendix section presents proofs of our results.